ONSdigital/sdg-indicators/_pages/userpersonas.md

 *"Tell me what the goals are and what is being done about them."*

 ### What motivates them
-They have either a personal and/or political interest in the SDGS and want to know what they are about and whether they will make a difference.
+They have either a personal and/or political interest in the SDGS, and want to know what they are about and whether they will make a difference.

 ### What they want
 Concerned citizens want to: